Commands

 select 1\G. -

 List the tables in the default database (when used without any parameters).
-Describe a table (when passed a parameter).
+Describe a table (when a parameter is passed).

 The optional